 $\problemSTC$ is also intimately related to problems involving cycle bases in graphs.
-As each spanning tree identifies a fundamental cycle basis of a given graph, a spanning tree with low congestion yields a cycle basis for which the edge-cycle incidence matrix is sparse.
-Sparsity of such matrices is desirable in linear-algebraic approaches to solving some graph optimization problems, for example analyses of distribution networks such as in pipe flow systems~\cite{alvarruiz_2015_improving_efficiency_loop_method}.
+As each spanning tree induces a fundamental cycle basis of the given graph, a spanning tree with low congestion yields a cycle basis for which the edge-cycle incidence matrix is sparse.
+Sparsity of such matrices is desirable in linear-algebraic approaches to solving some graph optimization problems, for example analyses of distribution networks such as pipe flow systems~\cite{alvarruiz_2015_improving_efficiency_loop_method}.

-$\problemSTC$ can be considered as an extreme case of the graph sparsification problem, where the objective is, given a graph $G$, to compute a sparse graph $H$ that captures connectivity properties of $G$.
+$\problemSTC$ can be thought of as an extreme case of the graph sparsification problem, where, given a graph $G$, the objective is to compute a sparse graph $H$ that captures connectivity properties of $G$.
 Such $H$ can be used instead of $G$ for the purpose of various analyses, to improve efficiency.
 See~\cite{benczur_1996_approximating_st_min_cut,fung_2011_framework_graph_sparsification,spielman_2011_spectral_sparsification} (and the references therein) for some approaches to graph sparsification.